Mrunali178/FrontEnd-Practice/README.md

 This is frontend development practice

 # step by step
-This will provide step by step parts from easy to advance for each html css and javasvript.
+This will provide step by step parts from easy to advance for each HTML, CSS and JavaScript.